tolgatezcan/lumen-restuful/readme.md

 # Lumen with JWT Authentication

-Produces random hash with jwt in simple level and log hash operations using monolog.
+Produces random hash with jwt in simple level and log hash operations using monolog..

 ## Getting Started